thorbjornium/Software-Manual/src/cloud-architecture.md

 ## **Microservices**

-After completing this episode, you should be able to:

-Discuss the use of microservices in modern cloud environments

-**Description:** In this episode, you will learn about the use of microservices in a cloud environment.
-This includes the concepts of loosely coupled architectures, fan-out, and service discovery services.

-### **Microservices**

 Microservices architecture is a software development approach where applications are composed of small, independent services that communicate with each other through well-defined APIs.
 Each service is focused on a specific business function and can be developed, deployed, and scaled independently.
 This modular approach allows for greater flexibility, resilience, and scalability compared to monolithic architectures.
 Microservices promote agility by enabling teams to work on different services simultaneously, using diverse technologies and programming languages best suited to each task.
 Additionally, they facilitate continuous integration and delivery practices, allowing for faster and more frequent updates with minimal disruption.
 However, managing a distributed system of microservices requires robust orchestration, monitoring, and governance to ensure seamless operation and maintainability.

 Loosely coupled architecture in microservices allows each service to operate independently, minimizing dependencies between components.
 This enhances flexibility and scalability, enabling rapid development and deployment of new features without impacting other parts of the system.